Date: 3 October 2013. Shooting Star.

 is and how wonderful it is to kick back and enjoy good company and

 fabulous food?
-Well, last night was my night, and it was one I'll remember
+Well, last night was my night.
+It was one I shall remember

 for quite some time.
 It all started a couple weeks back when I was invited

-to dinner and on Tuesday plans were solidified for the following night.
+to dinner.
+On Tuesday plans were solidified for the following night.

 Wednesday was Wonderful!

 Using my trolling motor involved a quick trip over to the

 marina where Skipper and I chatted with the folks on the porch.

 C-Quarters Marina has a huge